iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted150003/report.md

 > Pointless.
 I'm a teacher and have been quarantined for to exposure from a student.
 It's obvious this info isn't getting passed on.<br> :date: __2021-02-27 17:14:04__

 > Only works if people register, which doesn't seem likely to me....<br> :date: __2021-02-20 14:16:34__

-> Not enough people use it to make any difference..<br> :date: __2021-02-14 22:06:32__

-> Pretty useless since people don't post their results on here.<br> :date: __2021-02-14 19:02:01__

-> Tried to report a positive case and it wouldn't let me.
-Needed some kind of code but there was no information on where to get the code from.
-Useless.
-I also had it installed for months and never got one notification of any exposure, which seems really improbable.<br> :date: __2021-02-14 05:03:06__